 You will return to our office for a second visit to have your new bridge fitted and cemented.
 We will provide you with information to maintain the performance and extend the life of your restoration.
 Your dental bridges can last five to 15 years or even longer with good oral hygiene and regular checkups.

 HOW DO I CARE FOR A BRIDGE?

 It is necessary to brush your teeth and floss regularly.
 This helps prevent tooth decay and gum disease that can lead to tooth loss.
 Consuming a balanced diet filled with essential nutrients also promotes your dental health.
-Make sure to schedule regular cleanings so that we can diagnose and treat any conditions at an early stage when the treatment has a better prognoses.
+Make sure to schedule regular cleanings so that we can diagnose and treat any conditions at an early stage when the treatment has a better prognosis.

 SCHEDULE YOUR APPOINTMENT TODAY